 Features of Non-Trading Concerns

-The entity concept is also applied to non-trading concerns, as these organizations do not have owners.
+The entity concept is also applied to non-trading concerns because these organizations do not have owners.

 Non-trading concerns have limited sources of income.
-Many a time these organizations are to depend on the donations given by the members and outsiders.
-Because subscriptions received from members may not cover all their operating expenses.
+In many cases, these organizations are dependent on the donations given by the members and outsiders.
+This is because subscriptions received from members may not cover all operating expenses.

 Large-scale organizations, even if they are non-trading concerns, prepare an annual budget.

 Non-trading concerns spend their funds so as to maximize the benefit to the members.

 True Tamplin is a published author, public speaker, CEO of UpDigital, and founder of Finance Strategists.